 The winner of the Grand Jury Award will receive a $1,500 cash prize.

 Pitch iview is a pitching competition held live at MWF.
-The winner receives a $5,000 cash prize which is earmarked to cover travel and accommodation to Marseille WebFest for one person to attend their screenwriting residency.
-The residency will take place from 16 - 21 October, in conjunction with the 7th annual Marseille WebFest.
+The winner receives a $5,000 cash prize which is earmarked to cover travel and accommodation to Marseille WebFest for one person to attend their screenwriting residency in October, in conjunction with the 7th annual Marseille WebFest.
 The Pitch iview winner will also receive a free pass to the festival.

 The Ruby Tickets are awarded to series that will be picked for direct entry to our partner festivals in Marseille, Los Angeles, Seoul, Rome, Berlin, Rio and Sicily.

 All award winners receive an exclusively designed and handmade trophy.